 |Category||DIY & Gardening|

 I created this channel in response to the increasing censorship on YouTube.
-Expect varying topics on this Bitchute channel varying from linguistics, gardening, and religion.
 The name for this channel is a Proto-Celtic form of my real name, Ryan Miller.
+Currently, I'm dedicating this channel primarily to gardening.
 Once I get enough content on my channel, I might split it up into multiple channels.
 Don't expect very many updates on this channel though unless I post otherwise.